Web Designer vs. Web Developer: A Comprehensive Guide

 A web designer is responsible for the aesthetic elements.
 Web development is focused on the technical aspects.

-Reasons to Avoid Website Builders
+Reasons to Avoid Templates

 Generic Design

-A website that is too simple or too bland can be very off-putting, particularly if you’re hoping to generate leads or sales from potential customers.
-This can be particularly important in the design of landing pages and squeeze pages, which you may want to direct potential customers to after they land on your website.
+A website that is too simple or too bland can be very off-putting, particularly if you're hoping to generate leads or sales from potential customers.
+This can be particularly important in the design of landing and squeeze pages, which you may want to direct potential customers to after they land on your site.

 Content Limitations